Home > History > Front page updates March 2006

 B A R F.

 I politely pointed out that this was not Dr Polevoy's web site, Dr Polevoy did not write the article, and Dr Polevoy was not mentioned anywhere in the article.
 The response I got to saying that it was not his site was to be told "Do read for comprehension" followed by the repetition of the words "From his LYING website:", and the other two comments elicited the reply "DUH".
-It is impossible to have any form of discussion with someone who makes up the rules of conversation a they go along, but this is typical of people who promote or support bizarre or impossible ideas in science, medicine, politics or any other field of human interest.
+It is impossible to have any form of discussion with someone who makes up the rules of conversation as they go along, but this is typical of people who promote or support bizarre or impossible ideas in science, medicine, politics or any other field of human interest.
 Some people will say that there is a problem with critical thinking, but there needs to be some sort of thinking there first before any adjective can be applied to it.

 Radio resurrection (18/3/2006)

 Thanks to Jim from the UK skeptical organisation Association for Skeptical Enquiry who had a copy and Richard from Mystery Investigators who was able to reduce the size of the sound file by about 70%, I now have a recording of a radio show I did with John Cleary on ABC Radio in Sydney in November, 2004.
 I was on air with a lady who runs a school for alternative medicine practitioners.
-You can listen to it here or on the Radio Ratbags page.

 You can hear the interview here